What to do before you cancel Sky broadband

 Can I cancel for free if my Sky broadband is too slow?

-Good news - Sky has agreed to the Ofcom broadband speed code of practice so you can be released from the contract without penalty if the connection is not providing the speed it quoted when you signed up.
-To do this you must first speak to Sky technical support to see if the problem can be fixed, and only if it cannot be resolved can you leave without charge.
+Sky has agreed to the Ofcom broadband speed code of practice.
+That means you can be released from the contract without penalty if you're not getting the speeds Sky quoted when you signed up.